DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 $${\Delta P = A\times sin(\omega t + \phi)}$$
 where,
-${\Delta P}$ is the difference in the pressure between the atmosphere and the pressure inside the tube, *A* is the amplitude of the wave in
+${\Delta P}$ is the difference in the pressure between the atmosphere and the pressure inside the tube, *A* is the amplitude of the wave which is relative to the maximum amplitude, **

 $${\lambda_n = \frac{2L}{n}}$$